-Crop Insights: Corn Seeding Rate Considerations for 2014
+Corn Seeding Rate Considerations

 - Each year, DuPont Pioneer evaluates corn plant population responses in research trials that span the Corn Belt of North America.

-Growers can use the multi-year and multi-location results to identify the best potential planting rates specific to their hybrid, location and management practices.
+Growers can use the multi-year and multi-location results to identify the best potential planting rates specific to their hybrid, location, and management practices.

 Corn Seeding Rate Trends

-|Figure 1.
-Distribution of reported corn seeding rates, Pioneer Brand Concentration Survey, 2013.|
+Figure 4.
+Distribution of reported U.S. and Canada corn seeding rates, Pioneer Brand Concentration Survey, 2015.

-DuPont Pioneer Plant Population Trials
+DuPont Pioneer Plant Population Research Results

 Results by Field Productivity Level